Paula Hamilton: Career

 In 2000, after the death of her friend Paula Yates from a drugs overdose, she left the UK and emigrated to New Zealand's south island, and started studying business at Christchurch Polytechnic.
 Having checked herself into Christchurch-based alcohol treatment clinic The Deanery, she later ended up as a media celebrity after leading a campaign to close the clinic down after it revealed private details of her admission and treatment.
 After her second arrest and conviction for drink driving, she returned to the UK after five years.

 In 2006, it was announced that Hamilton, at the age of 45, had been re-signed by the leading agency Models 1, who hoped to capitalise on the popularity of more mature models, led by Twiggy and her successful advertising campaign for Marks & Spencer.
 Also in 2006 she was a mentor and judge on the second and third series of Britain's Next Top Model on Living TV, presented by model Lisa Snowdon.

-Hamilton received therapy in 2006, and was diagnosed with bipolar disorder.
+Hamilton received therapy in 2006 and was diagnosed with bipolar disorder.
 It was revealed in 2007 that she had a combination of dyslexia, developmental coordination disorder, and Asperger syndrome.

-In May 2011, Hamilton starred in the second series of Channel 4's Celebrity Five Go To... in which the guest stars visited South Africa.
+In May 2011, Hamilton starred in the second series of Channel 4's Celebrity Five Go to... in which the guest stars visited South Africa.
 In 2012, she was convicted for drunk driving again after crashing her car into her neighbour's conservatory in Farnham Common, Buckinghamshire, and lost her driving licence.

 On 3 January 2013, Hamilton was revealed as a contestant on Celebrity Big Brother 11, becoming the third celebrity to enter the house on that night, and was sent straight to the basement.
-On Day 7 she became the first celebrity to be evicted from the Big Brother house, losing to Heidi & Spencer and Frankie Dettori.
+On Day 7, she became the first celebrity to be evicted from the Big Brother house, losing to Heidi & Spencer, and Frankie Dettori.

-In February 2013, Hamilton was found guilty of assaulting a police officer with a sunflower, and was fined £400.
+In February 2013, Hamilton was found guilty of assaulting a police officer with a sunflower and was fined £400.

 Hamilton is now signed to the London-based Mandpmodels.

 Personal life

 Hamilton has reported losing her virginity to Simon Cowell, then a boy attending the same school, when she was sixteen.
 After naked pictures of her had appeared in Mayfair, she moved to London and for two years lived with a boyfriend, Andrew, and his parents in Rutland Gate, South Kensington.

-In September 1986, Hamilton met Dan Mindel, a camera focus puller, and they married in London the next year.
-They stayed together until 1989, when they began a long divorce process.
+In September 1986, Hamilton met Dan Mindel, a camera focus puller, and they married in London the following year.
+They stayed together until 1989, when they began a lengthy divorce process.

 In the 1990s, Hamilton met Michael Ashcroft at the Savoy, when he offered her £200 for her charity Tusk Force if she would dance with him, and they went on to have a long affair.